MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-run-your-first-experiment-with-a-b-testing.md

   9. Click the drop-down control again, choose **b**, and click **Add variable**.
 The string **128** should automatically appear in the **Variation A** column.
 In the **Variation B** column, type **255**.
 10. Click **Save** and then click **Activate**.

+> [!IMPORTANT]
-> **Important**&nbsp;&nbsp;After you activate an experiment, you can no longer modify the experiment parameters unless it you clicked the **Editable experiment** check box when you created the experiment.
+> After you activate an experiment, you can no longer modify the experiment parameters unless it you clicked the **Editable experiment** check box when you created the experiment.
 Typically, we recommend that you code the experiment in your app before activating your experiment.

 ## Run the app to gather experiment data